Get 5 expert tips to keep employees engaged over the warmer months.

-We can’t quite believe it, but summer is just around the corner.
-It’s the season when studies show worker productivity takes a nosedive—when more people are out of the office on vacation, and those left behind wish they were taking time off.
+We can’t quite believe it, but summer is here.
+Studies show it’s the season when worker productivity takes a nosedive.
+When more people are out of the office on vacation, and those left behind wish they were taking time off.
 It’s a perfect time to start planning for a summer workplace change–such as an office reconfiguration, or even relocation.
-And we’ve got ideas to get you going.
-Plus, bonus tips to keep employees engaged over the warmer months.
+We’ve got five big ideas that will keep employees engaged over the warmer months.
 Everybody wins.

-there to encourage casual meetings, or quite time, al fresco.
+there to encourage casual meetings, or quiet time, al fresco.

 Longer, lighter days can help to jump-start a healthier lifestyle.
 This summer, inspire your staff to get moving: Schedule group walks or kickball games at lunch time, set aside a yoga space in the office